Food Delivery Addiction Is Real — Here's What's Happening in Your Brain

 If you're trying to break a food delivery habit, willpower alone isn't enough.
 The research points to specific techniques that actually work.

-Developed by psychologists Alan Marlatt and Judith Gordon as part of relapse prevention therapy, urge surfing is the practice of observing a craving without acting on it.
+Psychologists Alan Marlatt and Judith Gordon popularized the practice of observing a craving without acting on it — often called "urge surfing."
 Instead of fighting the urge or giving in, you notice it, name it, and watch it rise and fall like a wave.
-Clinical research has shown this technique significantly reduces compulsive behavior across multiple domains — from substance use to binge eating.
+Researchers in relapse prevention have studied this approach across many domains, and the recurring finding is simple: urges that get watched instead of fed tend to lose their grip.

 Ritual substitution

-Since the delivery ritual itself is a major source of the reward, replacing it with a similar but harmless ritual can satisfy the same neural pathways.
-This is the principle behind nicotine-free vaping, non-alcoholic beer, and — as we'll discuss — fake food delivery apps.
-The key is that the substitute must be similar enough to trigger the same anticipatory dopamine response.
+Since the delivery ritual itself is a major source of the reward, replacing it with a similar but harmless ritual can scratch the same itch.
+This is the principle behind non-alcoholic beer, and — as we'll discuss — fake food delivery apps.
+The key is that the substitute must be similar enough that the anticipation still feels real.

 Pattern awareness